EmilySerota/Trip_Rec_Project/README.md

 - Bootstrap
 - Google Geocode API

 MYRecs is an app built on a Flask server with a PostgreSQL database, and SQLAlchemy as the ORM.
-The front end consists of Jinja2,HTML, Bootstrap, and Javascript.
+The front end consists of Jinja2, HTML, Bootstrap, and Javascript.
 The user login in utilizes password salting and the hashlib.
 The map is built using the Google Geocoding API.

 ## For Version 2.0